ddella/AWS---Fargate-with-load-balancer/README.md

 ﻿
 # Amazon ECS and load balancer with Docker containers

-In this lab, you'll build a Docker image with Nginx web server and PHP 8 and deploy it on Amazon ECS with a load balancer.
-If you already have your Docker image, feel free to use it.
-The load balancer will accept HTTP/S connections.
-All HTTP requests will be redirected to HTTPS.
+In this workshop, you'll build a Docker image with Nginx web server and PHP 8 and deploy it on Amazon ECS with a load balancer.
+If you already have your own Docker image, feel free to use it.
+The load balancer will accept HTTP/S connections from the clients and forward it to the farm of containers.
+All HTTP requests, from the client, will be redirected to HTTPS.

 Let's get started!